 Note also their project Action for Sama.

 Amidst such suffering, expressive culture may seem like a dream, but what will become of the fabled musical traditions of Aleppo?

-See also Reviving culture: the Yazidis.
+See also Aleppo: music and trauma, and Reviving culture: the Yazidis.